 Independent authors need our help.
-They’re not asking for charity, just the opportunity to be read in a crowded marketplace.
+They’re not asking for charity, just an opportunity to be read in a crowded marketplace.
 I’m trying to do my part.
 After all, I’m going to be an author someday.

 Let’s be honest… there’s some a lot of terrible indie writing out there.
 Thanks to AI such as ChatGPT, ad-nausea, it’s getting worse.
 Any writer wannabee now has access to tools that can actually polish a turd.